George W. Gardner: Politics

 Gardner was an active Republican politician, serving as a city councilman from 1863 to 1864 and 1876–1881.
 He served as the mayor of Cleveland for two non-consecutive two-year terms, from 1885 to 1886, and later 1889–1890.
 In 1886, he established Cleveland's Civil Service.
+Senator Mark Hanna, nicknamed the "king maker" for having made William McKinley president, was an intimate associate and friend, supporting him in his political career as the chairman of the Republicans.

 He was also a large dealer in grain and flour, and became President of the City Council of Cleveland, as well as President of the Board of Trustees of the Ohio Reform School.